-Take one look at Paul's MS-RT Ford transit custom and you can tell he's serious about his business, his brand, HIFI and motorsport.
+Take one look at Paul's MS-RT Ford Transit Custom Audio / Speaker Upgrade and you can tell he's serious about his business, his brand, HIFI and motorsport.

-From the outside looking in it seems that Paul and Wendy, in a relatively short space of time (6 years give or take) have grown Hifi Lounge born from a hobby into arguably one of Europes top specialist Hifi outfits.
-Off topic slightly here, but I struggled with the term "outift", I wanted to type "dealer" but Hifi Lounge just doesn't have that vibe.
-Upon delivering the van back to an excited Paul we were invited to stay for as long as we want and listen to whatever we liked which for us being HIFI enthusiasts also, was something we couldn't refuse.
+Paul and Wendy, in a relatively short space of time (6 years give or take) have grown Hifi Lounge into arguably one of Europe's top specialist Hifi outfits.
+Upon delivering the Ford Transit Audio Upgrade job back to an excited Paul, we were invited up to Hifi Lounge.
+We could stay for as long as we want and listen to whatever we liked.
+Therefore, being Hi-Fi enthusiasts, this was something we couldn't refuse.

-Set in the Bedford countryside Hifi lounge feels like you're invited into someones home, both me and Stuart at first didn't know whether to sit down as we were still in our work wear, the place is wonderfully decorated, warm and welcoming.
-After reassurance from Wendy and some coffee and a friendly chat, we were more than comfortable enough to take a seat on one of the comfy sofas and listen to PMC new £45,000 Fenestria.
-An absolute treat, although it's not these mighty things that are on blast today, it's Pauls van!
+Set in the Bedford countryside, Hifi Lounge feels like you're invited into someones home.
+After some coffee and a friendly chat, we took a seat on one of the comfy sofas to listen to the new £45K PMC Fenestria.
+Certainly an absolute treat!
+Although it's not these mighty things that are on blast today, it's Pauls Ford Transit Custom.

 The suggested kit list is as follows: